FY22 State Budget Enhances Funding for the Autism and I/DD Community

 The Governor is also proposing a substantial investment to improve the lives of adults with autism and I/DD who are served by the Division of Developmental Disabilities (DDD) and their contracted organizations.
 The budget includes $57 million to continue supplemental payments to residential providers that have been providing additional staffing and resources since the pandemic forced the closure of day programs statewide.
 These supplemental funds are proposed through December 2021 or the end of the public health emergency.

-The Governor is continuing his commitment to Direct Support Professionals (DSP) by allocating an additional $41.7 million to ensure that DSP wages stay above the rising minimum wage scale that increases annually through 2024.
+The Governor is continuing his commitment to Direct Support Professionals (DSP) by allocating an additional $41.7 million (a total of $83.4 million with the federal match) to ensure that DSP wages stay above the rising minimum wage scale that increases annually through 2024.
 This allocation would also improve the wages of manager-level staff, allowing organizations to continue to invest in the staff members who provide essential care for some of our State’s most vulnerable citizens.

 We are profoundly grateful to Governor Murphy and his administration for their steadfast leadership through this pandemic and demonstrated commitment to the autism and I/DD community.